 What to Eat

-Phoenix is a sprawling metropolis without a central restaurant district, but downtown Phoenix (15 minutes from the airport) is becoming a hub of one-of-a-kind gastropubs, upscale cafes and coffees hops.
-Foodies still stand in line for Chris Bianco's brick oven pies at Pizzeria Bianco, famously voted the best pizza in America by top national critics.
-Travel uptown to north central Phoenix or Scottsdale for some of the city's trendiest fusion cuisine.
-Just don't skip town without sampling one of the city's best Mexican restaurants, scattered across all corners of the valley and ranging from corner shop taquerias to upscale dining rooms.
+Phoenix is a sprawling metropolis without a central restaurant district, but downtown Phoenix (15 minutes from the airport), particularly the Roosevelt Row Arts District, has become a hub of cafes and coffee shops.
+Foodie types will want to make the pilgrimage to Pizzeria Bianco, famously voted the best pizza in America by top national critics.
+Travel uptown to north central Phoenix or Scottsdale for bars and nightlife.
+Just don't skip town without sampling one of the city's best Mexican restaurants, scattered across all corners of the valley and ranging from street-side taquerias to upscale dining rooms.

 Be Sure to Sample: Mexican food, Chris Bianco's pizza, fusion cuisine.